gridgentoo/firecracker-actions-runner-controller/README.md

 #### Status and Future of this feature

-Note that this feature is currently intended for use with dind runner pods being terminated by other Kubernetes controller and human operators, or those being replaced by ARC RunnerSet controller due to spec change(s) except `replicas`.
+Note that this feature is currently intended for use with runner pods being terminated by other Kubernetes controller and human operators, or those being replaced by ARC RunnerSet controller due to spec change(s) except `replicas`.
 RunnerDeployment has no issue for the scenario. non-dind runners are affected but this feature does not support those yet.

 For example, a runner pod can be terminated prematurely by cluster-autoscaler when it's about to terminate the node on cluster scale down.
 All the variants of RunnerDeployment and RunnerSet managed runner pods, including runners with dockerd sidecars, rootless and rootful dind runners are affected by it.
 For dind runner pods only, you can use this feature to fix or alleviate the issue.

-This feature does not support runners with dockerd sidecars yet.
-We aren't sure if it's worth the effort to add support for runners with dockerd sidecars, as it may result in forking the Docker's official `dind` image to have our own entrypoint.

-Also, to be clear, an increase/decrease in the desired replicas of RunnerDeployment and RunnerSet will never result in worklfow jobs being termianted prematurely.
+To be clear, an increase/decrease in the desired replicas of RunnerDeployment and RunnerSet will never result in worklfow jobs being termianted prematurely.
 That's because it's handled BEFORE the runner pod is terminated, by ARC respective controller.

 For anyone interested in improving it, adding a dedicated pod finalizer for this issue will never work.